Jen Statsky: Personal life

-Jen Statsky was born November 19, 1985 in Milton, Massachusetts where she grew up before moving to New York City to study at New York University.
+Jen Statsky was born November 19, 1985, in Milton, Massachusetts, where she grew up before moving to New York City to study at New York University.
 She attended Tisch School of the Arts where she studied Film and Television.
 She is a Los Angeles Clippers fan.
-She is married to Travis "Tug" Helwig, the Emmy-winning writer formerly at Crooked Media.
+She is married to Travis Helwig, the Emmy-winning writer formerly at Crooked Media.

 Career

 Early beginnings

 In school, Statsky developed an interest in writing.
 When she graduated from NYU in 2008, she was working in a coffee shop as well as performing stand-up comedy.
 Statsky continued her writing career as an intern for Saturday Night Live, Late Night with Conan O'Brien and The Onion.
 She joined Twitter in 2009 and used it to write jokes, ultimately gaining a following over time.
 In 2011, while Statsky continued keeping her Twitter account active, A. D. Miles, the head writer of NBC's Late Night with Jimmy Fallon, messaged her, suggesting Statsky apply to a writing position that was available.
 She applied for the position and in March 2011 her manager confirmed Statsky was hired as a writer.
-Before using Twitter, Jen Statsky had applied to Late Night with Jimmy Fallon and did not get the job.